Angus Young: Style

-Young's playing style is influenced by straight blues playing in both the minor and major pentatonic twelve bar blues-type progressions.
+Young's playing style is influenced by straight blues playing in both the minor and major pentatonic twelve bar blues–type progressions.
 In AC/DC's earlier recordings, power chords can be heard in songs such as "T.N.T." and "It's a Long Way to the Top (If You Wanna Rock 'n' Roll)".
 He also utilises touches of Scottish folk in his playing, and pull-off arpeggios (pull-offs played one-handed) are a popular trick, appearing in songs such as "Who Made Who", "Dirty Deeds Done Dirt Cheap", "Sin City", and live renditions of "Let There Be Rock".
 In 1976, the band recorded an instrumental arrangement of the Scottish traditional song "Loch Lomond", retitled "Fling Thing", which has appeared in their stage act over the years.
 The title refers to the Highland Fling.
 Young occasionally provides backing vocals along with Malcolm on songs such as "T.N.T." and "Dirty Deeds Done Dirt Cheap".

-A common criticism of AC/DC is that their songs are excessively simple and formulaic.
-In reply, Young stated in an interview with the Atlanta Gazette in 1979: "It's just rock and roll.
-A lot of times we get criticised for it.
-A lot of music papers come out with: 'When are they going to stop playing these three chords?'
-If you believe you shouldn't play just three chords it's pretty silly on their part.
-To us, the simpler a song is, the better, 'cause it's more in line with what the person on the street is."